jacobeulogio/jacobeulogio/README.md

 My Digital Workspace & Dotfiles
   ---

-  Here's a peek into my personal configs for my daily drivers:
+  Here's a peek into the configs I use for my daily workflow:

    * OS: NixOS [Nix Flake](https://github.com/jacobeulogio/nixos)